kubealex/event-driven-automation/eda-demo-setup/README.md

     dynatrace_api_url:
     dynatrace_api_token:

-Not all of those are required for the use cases, but some of them (i.e. the alertmanager-snow integration, requires the **servicenow_instance** vars)
+Not all of those are required for the use cases, but some of them (i.e. the alertmanagerintegration, requires the **servicenow_instance** vars)

 ## Automation controller setup